What Happens If You Fail an AP Exam? Two Things You Need to Know

 There is a caveat, however.
 Getting a C on the AP exam is a little different than failing.
 Read more about this topic in my other post.

-Here’s What To Do If You Fail AP Exam but Pass The Class
+Here’s What To Do If You Don’t Like Your AP Score (1, 2 or 3)

 This is what I learned when I was in the process of submitting my college applications – you can ask the College Board to either cancel or withhold the AP scores.